2023 Best Physical Sciences Schools in Georgia

 Top Georgia Schools in Physical Sciences

-Our 2023 rankings named Georgia Institute of Technology - Main Campus the best school in Georgia for physical sciences students.
-Georgia Tech is a very large public school located in the large city of Atlanta.
+Our analysis found Georgia Institute of Technology - Main Campus to be the best school for physical sciences students who want to pursue a degree in Georgia.
+Georgia Tech is a fairly large public school located in the large city of Atlanta.

 Physical Sciences majors at Georgia Tech take out an average of $22,162 in student loans while working on their egree.